 We love details in our figures – sculpted textures like chainmail and fur, painted textures like woven cloth, freehand, weathering, delicate filigree, and so much more.
 Detail, texture, and pattern can draw the eye and make a piece more interesting to view.
 But our eyes can also get overwhelmed by too much.
 It is helpful to remember that smooth is also a texture.
 Smooth areas contrast well with areas of painted or sculpted detail, and you can use the contrast between smooth and detailed to help direct the viewer’s eye or keep it on your story.
 If nothing else, you need to be sure to give the viewer’s eye a few places to rest in between taking in all the details.

 Quick tip: For display/contest figures, don’t think of texture/freehand as a method to demonstrate painting skill.
-Only paint bold/bright freehand/texture when/where it helps direct the viewer’s eye and tell the story/character of your piece.
+Only paint bold or bright freehand and texture in situations where it helps direct the viewer’s eye and tell the story/character of your piece.
 Keep it more subtle in other areas.
 For tabletop pieces where speed is of the essence, use lots of shadow/highlight contrast on sculpted texture to bring out the details.
-If you’re going to spend a little extra time to paint some some super smooth blends, prioritize the face/skin and areas in proximity, and don’t worry about more distant and unimportant objects like the boots.
+If you’re going to spend a little extra time to paint some some super smooth blends, prioritize the face and skin and areas in proximity to the face, and don’t worry about more distant and unimportant objects like the boots.

 8. Contrast of Opacity (and/or Paint Texture)